Table of Contents

 Conclusion:

-Please keep this mind that my Google Analytics Data might be inaccurate because of:
+Please keep in mind that Google Analytics (GA) Data might be inaccurate for these reasons:

 - Bots can inflate my data.

-So I decided to test my article removed unused CSS in the webpagetest with many different screen resolutions and turn out my feature image (screenshot or links below) triggers my Largest Contentful Paint elements.
+So I decided to test my article, remove unused CSS in the webpagetest with many different screen resolutions, and to my surprise, my feature image (screenshot or links below) triggers my Largest Contentful Paint elements.

 Recommendation

-Don’t forget to support me by buying a cup of coffee or using any of my Affiliate links presented in the post.
+You can support me by buying a cup of coffee using any of my Affiliate links presented in the post or hiring me.
 (This commission comes at no additional cost to you but it will keep the website a little help and write more comprehensive articles just for you)

-- Thank you Gijo Varghese for reviewing my post and providing me FlyingPress image.
+- Thank you Gijo Varghese for reviewing my post and providing me the FlyingPress image.

-- Thank you Nicola Caldognetto for sharing the PHP code on the Facebook Group.
+- Thank you Nicola Caldognetto for sharing the PHP code on the WP Speedmatters’s Facebook Group.